Pinoy Big Brother: Double Up: Fake eviction voting history

-Big Date on the Big Night
+Big Date on The Big Night

-The finale of the season, dubbed Big Date on the Big Night, was held at the Ninoy Aquino Stadium in Manila.
+The finale of the season, dubbed Big Date on The Big Night, was held at the Ninoy Aquino Stadium in Manila.
 As the finale was held a day before Valentine's Day, the show was partly given a Valentine/prom night theme.
 References to the Chinese zodiac and anything Chinese also abounded as the show was also held on the eve of Chinese New Year.

 Big Date on the Big Night logo.

 The opening song which references the Big 5 were sung by Bugoy Drilon, Jay-R Siaboc, Mark Bautista, Rocksteddy's Teddy Corpuz, Yeng Constantino and Charice Pempengco.
 The 21 ex-housemates also performed dances done throughout the season, namely Drinking Boys, 'Di Makatulog (the Filipino version of Insomnia), the Indian tiger dance, and even Can't Take My Eyes Off You.
 Accompanying the housemates were Sheryn Regis, Harish Singh, and Charlie Green in each of the last three mentioned.

 To drum up support for each of the finalists, color-coded cheerleaders and live satellite feeds from Cebu, General Santos, Cagayan de Oro, and Mindoro were also seen.

 The finale also announced the coming of the third Teen Edition, Pinoy Big Brother: Teen Clash 2010, as well as the appearances of the cast of Rubi, the Jabawockeez, and Kim Chiu.

-The season was won by Melisa, who amassed 1,226,675 votes or 32.08% of the entire vote since it began since Day 120.
+The season was won by Melisa, who amassed 1,226,675 votes or 32.08% of the entire vote since it began on Day 120.
 Leaving before her were Paul Jake (1,044,275 votes or 27.31%), Jason (954,961 votes or 24.97%), Johan (303,751 votes or 7.94%), and Tibo (294,262 votes or 7.69%), who left the House as the so-called 5th Big Placer.

 This table shows the summary of votes as obtained by each of the Big 5 in the Big Night.